sysustrange/microservices-demo/hw2.md

-After adding the Authetication+API Gateway
+#### After "add the Authetication+API Gateway"

-Comment the following lines in microservices-demo/microservices-demo/kubernetes-manifests/frontend.yaml as following
+Comment the following lines in microservices-demo/microservices-demo/kubernetes-manifests/frontend.yaml as following.

 ```yaml
 # ---